RMWinslow/papersdrafts/contagion/discrete-timeless-newman-style-connections.md

 $$1-V = (1-V^{n-1})T \tag{contact risk}$$

 # TODO Tomorrow
 - [x] Finish copying over discrete version (setup)(streamlined without fluff)
     - Mostly done.
 Left some numerical examples behind (which are based on slightly incorrect setup.
     - [x] double check previous to make sure didn't miss anything (except for examples)
     - [x] double check that I'm handling the utility correctly.
 After all, there is a chance that the pandemic *doesn't* happen.
 Sure, in this case $$R$$ is the overall prevelance and equals $$1-U^{n \over n-1}$$ in equilibrium.
+- [ ] CRUD.
+Need to reinterpret the cross marginal risk increase.
+Might not work how I thought it did because both terms can be negative.
+    - [ ] Proper graph showing off the threshold whatsists
-    - [] Graph somehow showing U,n equilibrium?
+- [ ] Graph somehow showing U,n equilibrium?
-        - [] Contour plot for U(n,t), also p and R?
+    - [x] Contour plot for U(n,t), also p and R?
 Psi?
-        - [] Optimum n, given utility?
+    - [ ] Optimum n, given utility?
+        - Graph u(n) and p(n) as function of n
+        - Find some spiffy way to numerical solve
-    - [] Is equilibrium efficient?
+- [ ] Is equilibrium efficient?
 What about directly choosing n* to get a good outcome?
 - [x] Fix description of infection chance (R is the chance your neighbor gets sick, but (1-U) is the chance that they get sick in a way that potentially transmits to you.
 - [ ] Version with two types.
 The *fatalism* is the interesting part!
-- [] Combine Poisson and Discrete nieghbors:
+- [ ] Combine Poisson and Discrete nieghbors:
     - Start with discrete results
     - Set that number of neighbors as the mean in a poisson distribution
     - Integrate the discrete results over that poisson distribution.
     - Will it collapse to be the same as poisson or will it turn into something more interesting?
     - (target connections can thus be continuous!
-- [] Figure out what I meant by "Continuous version just collapses to [Clauset](https://scholar.google.com/citations?user=e7VI_HcAAAAJ&hl=en&oi=sra) paper."
+- [ ] Figure out what I meant by "Continuous version just collapses to [Clauset](https://scholar.google.com/citations?user=e7VI_HcAAAAJ&hl=en&oi=sra) paper."
+- Longer term ideas:
+    - Make comparison to SIR predictions
+    - Somehow shoehorn in the gamma / negbinom distributions to connect to Schreiber paper?
+    - Come up with some sort of validation comparison